Directional complexity and entropy for lift mappings: Introduction

-This approach was profitable enough in the past and, as seems to us, is far from being completely exhausted.
-Our article follows this way.
 We shall exploit notion of the $\epsilon$-separability introduced by Kolmogorov and Tikhomirov \cite{KT} in the context of \cite{AZ}.
 A notion of space-time window introduced in \cite{M86,M88} for cellular automata and used in \cite{ACFM,AMU,CK} for lattice dynamical systems we apply here for maps on $\Real^1$ that are lifts for maps of the circle of degree $1$.
 If such a map generates the dynamical system with non-zero topological entropy then, very often, it has a rotation interval different from a single point.
 It implies the existence of trajectories with different rotation numbers, i.e. with different spatio-temporal features.
-We suggest here to measure the amount of trajectories with a given rotation number using the notion of a directional entropy.
-Roughly speaking if $X$ is a subset of a the circle such that the trajectories going through $X$ have the rotation number, say, $\cot\theta$, then the $(\epsilon,n)$-complexity of $X$ behaves asymptotically ($n>>1$) as $\exp(n\cH_\theta)$.
-We call the number $\cH_\theta$ the directional entropy in the direction $\theta$.
-The greater $\cH_\theta$ the greater the rate of instability manifested by trajectories with the rotation number $\cot\theta$.
+We suggest here to measure the number of trajectories with a given rotation number using the notion of a directional entropy.
+Roughly speaking if $X$ is a subset of a the circle such that the trajectories going through $X$ have the rotation number, say, $\alpha$, then the $(\epsilon,n)$-complexity of $X$ behaves asymptotically ($n>>1$) as $\exp(n\cH_\alpha)$.
+We call the number $\cH_\alpha$ the directional entropy in the direction $\alpha$.\footnote{The term directional complexity was used in \cite{GR} in another context.
+In \cite{GR} the direction is the physical direction in billiards} The greater $\cH_\alpha$ the greater the rate of instability manifests by trajectories with the rotation number $\alpha$.
 But one has to be careful.
-It can happen (and occurs for mixing systems) that for any fixed rotation number $\cot\theta$ inside the rotation interval the set of initial points, say $X_\theta$, corresponding to this rotation number is dense in the circle.
-So, the topological entropy on $X_\theta$ coincide with the topological entropy of the whole system.
-To avoid it we approximate $X_\theta$ by sets of initial points which trajectories stay in a space-time window, calculate the entropy on this window, and obtain $\cH_\theta$ as the limit of these entropies.
+It can happen (and occurs for mixing systems) that for any fixed rotation number $\alpha$ inside the rotation interval the set of initial points, say $X_\alpha$, corresponding to this rotation number is dense in the circle.
+So, the topological entropy on $X_\alpha$ coincide with the topological entropy of the whole system.
+To avoid it we approximate $X_\alpha$ by sets of initial points which trajectories stay in a space-time window, calculate the entropy on this window, and obtain $\cH_\alpha$ as the limit of these entropies.